irmen/Serpent/README.txt

 As such it is safe to send serpent data to other machines over the network for instance (because only 'safe' literals are encoded).

+More info on Pypi: https://pypi.python.org/pypi/serpent

 Copyright 2013, Irmen de Jong (irmen@razorvine.net)
 Software license: "MIT software license".
 See http://opensource.org/licenses/MIT

 PYTHON
 ------
-Package can also be found on Pypi: https://pypi.python.org/pypi/serpent Example usage can be found in ./example.py
+Package can be found on Pypi as 'serpent': https://pypi.python.org/pypi/serpent Example usage can be found in ./example.py